-It is established case law that it is sufficient for the Complainant to make prima facie showing that the Respondent has no right or legitimate interest in the disputed domain name in order to shift the burden of proof to the Respondent (see section 2.1 WIPO Overview 3.0 and Champion Innovations, Ltd. V. Udo Dussling (45FHH), WIPO case No. D2005-1094; Croatia Airlines d.d. v.
+It is established case law that it is sufficient for the Complainant to make a prima facie showing that the Respondent has no right or legitimate interest in the disputed domain name in order to shift the burden of proof to the Respondent (see section 2.1 WIPO Overview 3.0 and Champion Innovations, Ltd. V. Udo Dussling (45FHH), WIPO case No. D2005-1094; Croatia Airlines d.d. v.
 Modern Empire Internet Ltd., WIPO case No. D2003-0455; Belupo d.d. v.
 WACHEM d.o.o., WIPO case No. 2004-0110).

-The Panel notes that the Respondent has not been commonly known by the disputed domain name and that the Respondent has not acquired trademark or service mark rights.
-The Whois records relating to the disputed domain name indicate that the Respondent is known as "John Robert".
+The Panel notes that the Respondent does not appear to be commonly known by the disputed domain name and that the Respondent has not acquired trademark or service mark rights.
+Both the Whois records and the additional registrar information relating to the disputed domain name indicate that the Respondent is using a privacy service and do not disclose the Respondent's identity.
 The Respondent's use and registration of the disputed domain name was not authorized by the Complainant.
 There are no indications that a connection between the Complainant and the Respondent existed.

 Fundamentally, a respondent's use of a domain name will not be considered "fair" if it falsely suggests affiliation with the trademark owner.
 The correlation between a domain name and the complainant's mark is often central to this inquiry.
 Generally speaking, UDRP panels have found that domain names identical to a complainant's trademark carry a high risk of implied affiliation.
 Even where a domain name consists of a trademark plus an additional term, UDRP panels have largely held that such composition cannot constitute fair use if it effectively impersonates or suggests sponsorship or endorsement by the trademark owner (see section 2.5.1 WIPO Overview 3.0).
-The disputed domain name incorporates the Complainant's MIGROS trademark in its entirety and simply adds the term "an" and the descriptive word "capital".
-The Panel finds that the term "an" has no specific meaning and that the addition of this term does not avoid any confusion with the Complainant.
-As to the word "capital", the Panel finds that this term is often used in a business or financial context to refer to a company's assets and could therefore easily be considered as referring to the Complainant's capital or financial services.
-Therefore, the Panel finds that the disputed domain name carries a risk of implied affiliation with the Complainant and cannot constitute fair use in the circumstances of this case, as described below.
+The disputed domain name incorporates the Complainant's BOURSORAMA trademark in its entirety and simply adds the descriptive terms "code" and "parrainage", which can be translated as "referral code".
+The Panel finds that these terms can easily be considered as referring to a referral marketing campaign of the Complainant.